 TASTING ROOM MAG: Bobby, what has been your greatest accomplishment?

-CHEF BOBBY MOORE: My biggest accomplishment here in the last four years has been the Iron Vintners Challenge with Viking (Gateway Appliance) sponsoring it.
+CHEF BOBBY MOORE: My biggest accomplishment here in the last four years has been the Iron Vintners Challenge.
 It’s a large annual event and this will be our fourth year.
 It’s a lot of fun with winemakers battling each other in a cook off competition.
 So this year we have winemakers Lisa Baer from Baer Winery, Tracey LaPierre from Distefano Winery with Mark Newton, Chris Peterson from Avennia, and we have Tyson Schiffner who’s the winemaker at Betz now.
 Ever since the first event four years ago, it’s really clicked.

 TASTING ROOM MAG: Matt, what has been your greatest accomplishment?

 SOMMELIER MATT DAVIS: The Golden Grapes Awards.
 The goal was to form a wine contest judged by people who make the wines.
 The gist of it is that every wine is judged on a 25-point scale that’s based on the UC Davis 25-point scale, so you’re judging every wine on a set number of criteria — how it tastes, how it smells, how it feels in the mouth, and also adding in extra points for how you feel this wine exemplifies Woodinville wine making.
 We judge about 100 wines per year.

 TASTING ROOM MAG: What defines the style of food at Willows Lodge?